 Disneyland is quite a bit smaller than its younger brother.
-In fact, at 500 acres, you could place over 50 Disney Worlds inside Disneyland.
+In fact, at 500 acres, you could place over 50 Disneylands inside Disney World.

-If you want to do a day trip to either Disney World or Disneyland, Disneyland would be much easier to do in just one day while Disney World would be much more difficult (assuming you want to visit more than one park).
+If you want to do a day trip to one of them, Disneyland would be much easier to do in just one day while Disney World would be much more difficult (assuming you want to visit more than one park).

-They have a different number of parks included in each resort.
+Each location has a different number of parks included in it.

 How many and what are the theme parks?

-Disneyland has the Sleeping Beauty Castle which is 77 feet tall.
-This castle took 18 months to be built and was debuted on July 17th, 1955. was based on the late 19th century Neuschwanstein Castle in Bavaria, Germany.
-Walt himself watched over the construction of this castle!
+Disneyland claims Sleeping Beauty Castle which is 77 feet tall.
+This castle took 18 months to be built and was debuted on July 17th, 1955.
+It was based on the late 19th century Neuschwanstein Castle in Bavaria, Germany.
+Walt himself oversaw the construction of this castle!

-Disney World has the Cinderella Castle towering at 189 feet.
+Disney World is home to Cinderella’s Castle towering at 189 feet.
 This castle was completed in July, 1971 and was formally introduced to the public on October 1, 1971.
-Because they had a much larger budget, this castle is bigger with 29 towers, more rooms and services including a restaurant, suite, kitchen, boutique and 3 elevators.
+With a much larger budget, this castle is significantly bigger with 29 towers, more rooms and services including a restaurant, suite, kitchen, boutique and 3 elevators.